 Hawaii has a delicious dessert called a Malasada, which is a yeast-leavened doughnut made with eggs, butter, and sometimes evaporated or fresh milk.
 After frying, they are rolled in sugar, like a delicious sugar donut.
 You can get these at Leonard’s Bakery, but also from their roving food truck called the Malasadamobile, that can be found at Waikele Shopping Center, Pearlridge Shopping Center, Windward Mall and Koko Marina Shopping Center.

 Food Trucks in Maui

-Right across from the Costco in Kahului, you’ll find Loke Poke, serving some of the best poke in Maui (and that’s saying a lot!), alongside a few other Maui food trucks.
-You can also grab a great plate of poke at Like Poke, just outside the airport.
-If you’re lucky to find Chef Kyle Kawakami’s Maui Fresh Streatery open, you must stop and try his creative and delicious takes on various cuisines, from traditional Hawaiian to Indian street food.
-Take to social media to find the current location of Three’s Food Truck, which wanders around Maui serving some of the restaurant’s best menu items, like Peruvian pork tacos and Panko-crusted Ahi rolls.
+If you’re lucky to find Chef Kyle Kawakami’s Maui Fresh Streatery, you must stop and try his creative and delicious takes on various cuisines, from traditional Hawaiian to Indian street food.
+Take to social media to find the current location of the food truck, which wanders around Maui serving some of the restaurant’s best menu items, like Peruvian pork tacos and Panko-crusted Ahi rolls.

 Kauai Food Trucks

 New and exciting food trucks are popping up around Kauai every day.
 You can find all kinds of fresh and sustainable options at these roving food meccas, and you won’t have to travel far to find one.

 On the north shore, you can order a Hawaiian plate lunch from Hanalei Taro & Juice Co or go big with a pulled pork sandwich and deep fried macaroni and cheese from The Green Pig.